Jmpaulmedschucr036/Jmpaulmedschucr036/README.md

 ### Hi there, I am a Graduate Student at the University of California Riverside School of Medicine in Biomedical Sciences.
-I have a BS in Biology (Cell and Molecular) with an honors physics track and MS in progress in Biomedical Sciences.
+I have a BS in Biology (Cell and Molecular) with an honors physics track and currently MS thesis in Biomedical Sciences focusing on computational biology, structural biology, bioinformatics.

   <small>
 Master's thesis dissertation in Bioinformatics and Computational Biology as a dedicated member of the Godzik Group.